MahsaAbdollahiM/AI_and_ML_Assignment/README.md

 The assignment conclusion will provide insights into the strengths, limitations, and potential improvements of the implemented models.
 It will also offer reflections on the assignment process and outcomes.

 ## Contributors
-These assignments was authored and implemented by me.
+These assignments was authored and implemented by my university lecturer.

 ## License
 The code and data provided in this repository are released under the MIT LICENSE.
 Please refer to the LICENSE file for more information.